neil-lindquist/swank-client/README.md

-# swank-client-js
+# swank-client

 Implementation of a Swank client in Javascript.
 Intended for communicating with running Common Lisp processes running a swank server, just like SLIME in Emacs.
+This was package was forked from [Steve Levine's swank-client-js](https://github.com/sjlevine/swank-client-js) due to maintenance issues.

 This library provides an editor/view-independent API for making the following queries to a Swank server:

 - Evaluating arbitrary Lisp expressions
 - Retrieving auto documentation
 - Controlling a debugger
+- Autocompletion requests

 Future additions to the API:

-- Autocompletion requests
 - Object introspection requests

 See `test.js` for an example use case.

-This package forms a core part of the `atom-slime` package for the Atom text editor.
+This package forms a core part of the `AtomSlime` package for the Atom text editor.